× Home Categories Reviews About

 Mid Layer

-An insulating layer of clothing, such as a fleece or lightweight down jacket, worn over a base layer to trap body heat.
+An insulating layer of clothing, such as a fleece.

 Midge

-A tiny, biting insect found in the Scottish Highlands and other damp, boggy areas during the warmer months.
-A camper's worst enemy.
+A tiny, biting insect found in the Scottish Highlands.

 Mummy Bag

-A sleeping bag that tapers towards the feet and has a fitted hood, which is more thermally efficient.
+A sleeping bag that tapers towards the feet and has a fitted hood.

 O